daniel-rusu/pods4k/immutable-arrays/README.md

 | `chunked(chunkSize)`                                        | `isEmpty()`                         |
 | `windowed(windowSize)`                                      | `isEmpty()`                         |

-These scenarios allocate memory to track elements, but return `EMPTY` singleton when no elements are included:
+These scenarios track which elements should be included, but return the `EMPTY` singleton when no elements match.

 | Operation                                                      | Returns `EMPTY` singleton when                        |
 |----------------------------------------------------------------|-------------------------------------------------------|